Microbenchmarking NVIDIA's Blackwell Architecture: An in-depth Architectural Analysis: Performance Analysis Case Studies

 \subsection{Mixed-Precision Training: End-to-End Training Performance}

 We present comprehensive training benchmarks across different model architectures to assess the practical impact of architectural improvements in realistic training scenarios, as summarized in Table~\ref{tab:training}.
-Training achieves consistent 1.54–1.56$\times$ speedup, decomposing into SM count (1.09$\times$), CTA pairing (1.27$\times$), and TMEM (1.26$\times$).
-Energy efficiency improves 42\% for GPT training despite 14\% higher power consumption.
+Training speedup decomposes into SM count (1.09$\times$), CTA pairing (1.27$\times$), and TMEM (1.26$\times$).
+Energy efficiency improves for GPT training despite higher power consumption.